 The Central Locus of Healthcare.
 When I started medicine, which was fifteen years before there was a Medicare, the doctors of Philadelphia tended to have their offices on Spruce Street.
 It was like, and it looked like, Harley Street in London.
 In time, doctors moved their offices to the campus of a nearby hospital, where they now can be found, using the parking lot and the laboratories, and seeing each other at lunch in the hospital cafeteria.
 I now propose that this hospital locus no longer serves, and should be moved.

 Thirty major diseases have disappeared since this was entirely appropriate, and patients are a great deal older.
 The hospitals charge inordinately for sharing a bed in a room with a stranger; the last time I was a patient, no one gave me a bath or a back rub.
-All the nurses wore signs, because you couldn't tell them from dieticians.
+All the nurses wore signs because you couldn't tell them from dieticians.
 The hospital is now threatened with fines if a patient is judged to have stayed in bed too long.
 On the other hand, if he goes home too soon and has to return, the hospital is also fined.
 The doctors tend to make rounds at 6 AM, because later than that the commuting traffic is horrendous.
-A profession of hospitalists has grown up, because it isn't worth a doctor's time to come in town to see one or two patients.
+A profession of hospitalists has grown up because it isn't worth a doctor's time to come to town to see one or two patients.
 The whole medical complex is in the wrong place, driven there by third-party reimbursement.

-I can't say what things are like in other cities, but in Philadelphia there are at least fifty retirement villages scattered in the suburbs, filled with old folks.
+I can't say what things are like in other cities, but in Philadelphia, there are at least fifty retirement villages scattered in the suburbs, filled with old folks.
 They all have infirmaries, most of them have drug stores and collection stations for blood tests.
-For the most part, what they don't have are doctors, x-ray machines and operating rooms.
+For the most part, what they don't have our doctors, x-ray machines and operating rooms.
 What they have in great abundance are sick old folks who need a lot of attention.
 I see no reason why the young folks with SUVs can't visit the doctors if doctors had their offices there, and x-ray machines will appear if there is a call for them by doctors practicing nearby.
-This complex probably needs a full-time ambulance or jitney to take people to the hospital for a one-day surgery, but after that they can stay in the retirement village infirmary as long as they like.
-Imagine that; no one will fine you for staying a month too long, in the judgment of a utilization clerk.
+This complex probably needs a full-time ambulance or jitney to take people to the hospital for a one-day surgery, but after that, they can stay in the retirement village infirmary as long as they like.
+Imagine that; no one will find you for staying a month too long, in the judgment of a utilization clerk.
 Furthermore, it's all voluntary.
 Other places don't need to do it if they don't want to.